SCEPTRE

 • From here you can interact with individual Virtual Machines (VMs) by clicking on the respective screenshot, which will open a new browser tab for that VM:

-• Login as the ubuntu user (with password ubuntu) for either of the VMs and trying pinging the other IP address:
+• Login as the root user for either of the VMs and trying pinging the other IP address:

 Getting Started - SCEPTRE-on-a-Platter (SOAP)

 Now that you can run the basic helloworld topology, we are ready to run a topology of a notional ICS.
 This topology, called SCEPTRE-on-a-Platter (SOAP), models a notional SCADA system for a 300 bus microgrid system.
-The model uses PyPower to model the physical process itself, Ignition SCADA software, and additionally includes the ControlThings.io environment to additionally provide a testing suite for the ICS environment.
+The model uses PyPower to model the power system and Ignition SCADA software for visibility and control.

 Getting Help